 In the past, the course has been undertaken by workers in national and regional voluntary organisations and local community-based groups.
-It has also included workers in the statutory sector, who work closely with the voluntary and community sector, at both national and local government level.
-Of course as a Masters in Management, the degree is also of benefit to anyone seeking a career in management or project coordination in any employment sector.
+It has also included workers in the statutory sector, who work closely with the voluntary and community sector, at both national and local government levels.
+Of course, as a Masters in Management, the degree is also of benefit to anyone seeking a career in management or project coordination in any employment sector.

 On successful completion of this course, you will be able to:

-- apply knowledge, skills and values to take a leadership and/or managerial role in an organisation in the community and voluntary sector
+- Apply knowledge, skills and values to take a leadership and/or managerial role in an organisation in the community and voluntary sector;

-- describe, critically assess, integrate and apply leadership structures and decision-making processes related to community, voluntary, co-operative, and social enterprise organisations
+- Describe, critically assess, integrate and apply leadership structures and decision-making processes related to community, voluntary, co-operative, and social enterprise organisations;

-- identify and critically assess the interaction between societal structures, policies, practices and values in Third Sector management
+- Identify and critically assess the interaction between societal structures, policies, practices and values in Third Sector management;

-- integrate and apply law, rights mechanisms and good governance practices to work in the Third Sector
+- Integrate and apply law, rights mechanisms and good governance practices to work in the Third Sector;

-- critically assess social research relating to the Third Sector, and apply theory and practice in social research to Third Sector management and planning
+- Critically assess social research relating to the Third Sector, and apply theory and practice in social research to Third Sector management and planning;

-- demonstrate an ability to manage and conduct research on the Third Sector
+- Demonstrate an ability to manage and conduct research on the Third Sector;

-- integrate and apply theories and practices that promote democratic processes within Third Sector management
+- Integrate and apply theories and practices that promote democratic processes within Third Sector management;

-- integrate and apply business skills, accounting skills and information technology to exert effective control over the management of resources and practice in the Third Sector.
+- Integrate and apply business skills, accounting skills and information technology to exert effective control over the management of resources and practice in the Third Sector.

-- have to satisfy a selection committee.
+- You will have to satisfy a selection committee.

 Fees and Costs

-If your course required a deposit, that figure will be deducted from your second semester fee payment in January.
+If your course requires a deposit, that figure will be deducted from your second-semester fee payment in January.

-Fees for EU students are payable in two equal instalments.
-First payment at registration in August and the second in January.
+Fees are payable in two equal instalments.
+First payment is at registration and the balance usually by the end of January.

 How can I pay?

-How Do I Apply
+How To Apply

-- Original qualification documents listed on your application including transcripts of results from institutions other than UCC
+- Original qualification documents listed on your application including transcripts of results from institutions other than UCC.

-- Any supplementary forms requested for your course.
+- Any supplementary items requested for your course if required.

-Please use our web enquiry form to contact us.
+Any questions?
+Use our web enquiry form to contact us.

 Additional Requirements (All Applicants)

-All applicants must also ensure that two Referees Letters are emailed or posted directly to the School of Applied Social Studies, University College Cork - one from an academic source outlining your academic qualifications/ability and the other from a voluntary sector group (or, if appropriate, from a public or private sector employer) outlining any voluntary sector experience or other relevant experience you have had in a paid or unpaid capacity - are required for your application to the M.Soc.Sc. in Voluntary and Community Sector Management.
+- Please add the name and email addresses of 2 referees.
+After the online application is submitted, all applicants will also be required to send reference requests to their 2 Referees via the application online reference forms - one from an academic source outlining your academic qualifications/ability and the other from a voluntary sector group (or, if appropriate, from a public or private sector employer) outlining any voluntary sector experience or other relevant experience you have had in a paid or unpaid capacity.

-Deferrals are not permitted on this programme
+Deferrals are not permitted on this programme.